 This cuisine has a rich tradition of many distinct and local ways of cooking.
 Tandoori style of cooking commonly known as tandoor is traditionally associated to Punjab, tandoori cooking that is now famous in other parts of India, UK, Canada, and in many parts of the world.

-Distinctively Punjabi cuisine is known for its rich, buttery flavours along with the extensive vegetarian and meat dishes.
-Main dishes include Sarson da saag and makki di roti.
+Distinctively Punjabi cuisine is known for its rich, buttery flavors along with the extensive vegetarian and meat dishes.
+Main dishes include Sarson da saag and Makki di roti.

 The popular recipes of Punjab are Chana masala, Chole, Paratha/Aloo Paratha, Halwa poori, Bhatoora, Falooda, Makhni doodh, Amritsari Lassi, Masala chai, Tea, Amritsari Kulchas, Phainis, Dahi vada, Dahi, Khoa, Paya, Aloo Paratha.
-Consumption poultry, lamb and goat meat is high in Punjab area.
+Consumption poultry, lamb, and goat meat are high in Punjab area.

 Khichdi made of mung beans and moth lentils and rice is also popular in Punjab, Paneer recipes like Shahi Paneer; Khoya Paneer, Paneer Kofta, Amritsari Paneer, Matar Paneer, paneer paratha are popular.

 A traditional Punjabi Panjiri have a generous amount of almonds, walnuts, pistachios, dry dates, cashew nuts along with whole wheat flour, sugar, edible gum, poppy seeds and fennel seeds to make the traditional dish of ‘panjri’ or also known as ‘dabra’.